zavvy logo

 As with any technology, HR software is an investment.
 And with tight budgets, small businesses understandably want to know if it's worth plunging money into a specific tool.

-Storyblok, creators of a headless CMS, is a fantastic example of an initially small company that needed to rely on tools to scale.
+Storyblok, creators of a headless architecture CMS, is a fantastic example of an initially small company that needed to rely on tools to scale.
 Their team of People Experience Managers was responsible for achieving rapid business growth at a remote-first company, making fluid onboarding a critical step in the process.

 Zavvy's learning scientists worked closely with Storyblok.
 As a result, we developed a streamlined preboarding and onboarding experience to prepare new joiners for their roles while eliminating anxiety and making everyone feel welcome.